macwiatrak/scBasset-pytorch/README.md

-# DeepBac
+# scBasset-pytorch

-Repository for a DeepBac model predicting phenotype and gene regulation activity based on bacterial DNA variation.
+A pytorch implementation of scBasset: a deep learning model for predicting transcription factor binding sites from single-cell ATAC-seq data (Yuan and Kelley, 2022).